The Common Program of the People's Republic of China 1949-1954

 The Korean People's Army and Chinese People's Volunteer Army, victorious forever!

 A Korean delegation led by Kim Il sung visited the People's Republic of China from November 12 till November 25, 1953.
-The visit results in a ten-year economic and cultural treaty.
+The visit resulted in a ten-year economic and cultural treaty.
 In 1955, the CVA started its withdrawal.
 At the meeting between Mao Zedong and Kim Il sung in November 1957, they decided to have a complete withdrawal of the CVA from Korea.
 On October 26, 1958, the last Chinese soldiers left Korea.
 See Poster 1959

 Cited in Yan (2002).
 Page 8 [↩] [Cite]